Lake District National Park BirdNET Installation

 Installation

 We successfully setup our first BirdNET monitoring station in the Lake District National Park in August 2025.
 This served as a trial run for other projects, so we can show what the system is capable of and what value it can bring to different projects in the park.
-It also allows us to trial different settings and
+It also allows us to trial different settings and features so that we are confident the devices are running efficiently and getting the best results.

 Hardware Setup